Sciss/Transform4s/README.md

 All adaptations and Scala translation (C)opyright 2020 by Hanns Holger Ruz.
 This project is released under the GNU Lesser General Public License v2.1+.

+__Why?__ Because I need a library that can compile both the JVM and JS.
+In the future, compiling to Scala Native might also be useful.

+__What?__

+- Removed all dependencies on other Java libraries (e.g. Apache Commons FastMath, at least for now)
+- Removed API unsupported by Scala.js (e.g. Java Logging)
+- Removed the Large Array support (not needed in my case,  another Java dependency).

 ## building

 This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and 2.13 (Scala.js).